 Hypothyroidism can cause a host of health problems.
-Fortunately, the condition can be easily diagnosed and treated.
+Fortunately, an underactive thyroid can be easily diagnosed and treated.

 Moreover, hypothyroidism is especially common in women.
-Between ages 35 and 65, about 13% of us will have it, and the proportion rises to 20% among those over 65.
-Because the link between symptoms and thyroid disease isn't always obvious, especially in older people, many women won't know they have it — and won't be treated for it.
+Between ages 35 and 65, about 13% of women will have an underactive thyroid, and the proportion rises to 20% among those over 65.
+Because the link between hypothyroidism symptoms and thyroid disease isn't always obvious, especially in older people, many women won't know they have an underactive thyroid — and won't be treated for it.

-The symptoms of hypothyroidism can differ from person to person.
-In some women, the onset is so gradual that it's hardly noticeable; in others, symptoms come on abruptly over the course of a few weeks or months.
-The condition is mild in some women and severe in others.
+Hypothyroidism symptoms can differ from person to person.
+In some women, the onset is so gradual that it's hardly noticeable; in others, hypothyroidism symptoms come on abruptly over the course of a few weeks or months.
+An underactive thyroid is mild in some women and severe in others.
 In general, the lower thyroid hormone levels are, the more pronounced and severe the symptoms.

 Characteristic signs of hypothyroidism include:

-Cardiovascular effects.
-Low levels of thyroid hormone can lead to high blood pressure, elevated levels of total and LDL cholesterol, and increased homocysteine (a risk factor for heart disease).
-The heart's pumping ability may slow, reducing blood flow to the skin, kidneys, brain, and other vital tissues, and increasing the risk of congestive heart failure, especially in older women.
+- Cardiovascular effects.
+Low levels of thyroid hormone can lead to high blood pressure and elevated levels of total and LDL cholesterol.
+The heart's pumping ability may slow, reducing blood flow to the skin, kidneys, brain, and other vital tissues, and increasing the risk of heart failure, especially in older women.

 Anatomy of thyroid function